Hyundai Creta: Safety

 The Creta in its Indian specification is sold with two frontal airbags, antilock brakes, front seatbelt reminders and a tyre pressure monitor as standard equipment.
 Better equipped trim levels are equipped with electronic stability control, ISOFIX anchorages, front-seat side torso-protecting seat airbags and head-protecting curtains.

-Global NCAP 1.0 (based on Latin NCAP 2013) crash-tested the Indian-market Hyundai Creta in its basic safety specification of two airbags and anti-lock brakes in H1 2022.
+Global NCAP 1.0 (similar to Latin NCAP 2013) crash-tested the Indian-market Hyundai Creta in its basic safety specification of two airbags and anti-lock brakes in H1 2022.
 The Creta narrowly achieved three stars for adult occupant protection in the offset deformable barrier test.
 Protection of the driver's head was rated only adequate.

 The Creta received three stars for child occupant protection.
 It does not come with ISOFIX anchorages as standard or three-point seat belts for all seating positions.
 When using the child seats recommended by Hyundai for the test, the dynamic performance of the 18-month-old child was good; however, the head of the 3-year-old moved forward excessively.